-These Walnut Zucchini Muffins will make your entire house smell like all things fall.
+These Keto Walnut Zucchini Muffins will make your entire house smell like all things fall.
 Not to mention, they are healthy & low-carb/keto!

-If you’re struggling to get your kids to eat vegetables – or if you want to get some more into your own diet – a neat trick is to add them into treats like cakes and muffins.
+If you’re struggling to get your kids to eat vegetables – or if you want to get some more into your own diet – a neat trick is to add them to treats like cakes and muffins.

 The zucchini will basically disintegrate during baking.
 No one will even know there is zucchini in the muffins!
 If you’ve never used zucchini in baking before, I’m sure you have a few questions!

 No, you do not have to peel a zucchini before grating.
 The skin is edible, and once the muffins are cooked you won’t even see the zucchini pieces.